NijiDigital/NetworkStack/README.md

 let keychainService: KeychainService = KeychainService(serviceType: "com.networkstack.keychain")
 let networkStack = NetworkStack(baseURL: baseStringURL, keychainService: keychainService)
 ```
-To customize your request you have flexibility.
-Free for you to create your `SessionManager` to change behaviour of requesting inside `NetworkStack`. `NetworkStack` has two properties that you can set :
+You can customize your request in many way.
+Feel free to create your `SessionManager` to change behaviour of requesting inside `NetworkStack`. `NetworkStack` has two properties that you can set :

 - **requestManager:** `Alamofire.SessionManager` is `Alamofire.SessionManager()` by default
 - **uploadManager:**  `Alamofire.SessionManager` is `nil` by default